Mark Schlakman, J. D.

 (850) 644-4614

-Prior to joining CAHR in 2002, Mr. Schlakman held several senior positions in state and federal government, including assistant general counsel to Florida Governor Lawton Chiles and subsequently special counsel on Florida immigration issues.
-He later served as senior advisor to the White House Special Envoy to the Americas during the latter stages of the Clinton administration, and as a foreign affairs officer within the U.S. Department of State Bureau of Western Hemisphere Affairs at the outset of the George W. Bush administration when he also served as interim foreign policy advisor to the four-star Commander of the United States Southern Command (SOUTHCOM).
-He returned to Florida by way of Naval Air Station Key West where he served as a special advisor to the Director of Joint Interagency Task Force South (by position a U.S. Coast Guard Rear Admiral) which conducts international, intelligence-driven, counter-illicit trafficking operations generally optimized toward counterdrug operations.
+Prior to aligning with CAHR in 2002, Schlakman held several senior positions in state and federal government, including assistant general counsel to Florida Governor Lawton M. Chiles, Jr. with initial emphasis on executive clemency then subsequently as the governor's special counsel on Florida immigration issues.
+He later served as senior advisor to former Florida Governor Kenneth H. Buddy MacKay, Jr. amid MacKay's service as White House Special Envoy to the Americas during the latter stages of the Clinton administration.
+Schlakman transitioned the U.S. Department of State Bureau of Western Hemisphere Affairs as a foreign affairs officer at the outset of the George W. Bush administration.
+At that point he was assigned as an Alternative Representative to the US Permanent Mission to the Organization of American States (OAS), and subsequently as an interim foreign policy advisor to four-star Marine Corps General Peter Pace during the general’s tenure as Commander, United States Southern Command (SOUTHCOM HQ Doral/ Miami).